railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 Enter data for a single line in your inventory:

 * Location : Stock,
-* Product : PC1 Computers,
+* Product : PC1 Basic PC,
 * Quantity : 23 Units.

 When your inventory operation is finished, you can confirm it using the Confirm Inventory button to the bottom